 In the Harry Potter books Tonks favours her hair bright pink (she can change her appearance at will).
 In the film of Order of the Phoenix it was changed to purple because the filmmakers had already associated the colour pink with Umbridge.
-Interestingly in the books Umbridge didn't wear as much pink as she does in the film though it was obviously done to emphasize the Tastes Like Diabetes effect.
+Interestingly in the books Umbridge didn't wear quite as much pink as she does in the film (only her cardigans are described as pink) though it was obviously done to emphasize the Tastes Like Diabetes effect.

 In Harry Potter and the Order of the Phoenix, the Weasley twins describe to Harry one of their inventions - a Puking Pastille.
 Biting its orange end will make you vomit, and biting its purple end will make it stop.

 Most religions in the LiavekShared World anthologies are identified by color: red for the Way of the Twin Forces, black for the Kin of One Path, white for the Church of Truth, green for the House of Responsible Life, and brown for the Pardoners.
 There are two more color-coded religions — blue and gold — that have been exiled from Liavek, and one non-colored religion, the Way of Herself.
 The clergy of any religion are almost always called (Color) Priests.

 Used in Orphans of Chaos.
 When using her higher senses, Amelia can see the utility of nearby objects to her or someone else by how brightly they glow with a white light.

 The Reynard Cycle: In Calvaria, you can instantly determine anyone's general profession and rank in society based entirely on the color of their clothing:

 Children, and people of the service class, wear white.

 Artisans, engineers, and laborers wear tan.